Skip to main content

 The most affordable way to start.
 Waterproof cord, fits smaller wrists (7"+), and includes a mini saw blade.
 Low commitment, high utility.

 Four bracelets in four colors for the whole family.
-Full tool suite including fire starter at just $2.25 per bracelet.
+Full tool suite including fire starter at under three dollars per bracelet.

 12ft of cord and the most reliable fire starter we tested.
 If you plan to actually practice and use your bracelet, this is the one to get.